 Driving Under the Influence Defense Lawyers with Offices in Hackensack, New Jersey

-A DUI conviction in New Jersey can greatly impact your life, both personally and professionally.
+A Drug DUI conviction in New Jersey can greatly impact your life, both personally and professionally.
 With the possibility of a jail sentence and a lengthy period of driver’s license suspension, a conviction can impede your ability to work and conduct your daily activities, which is why you must take immediate action to fight these charges.
-If you or a loved one has been charged with an alcohol-related offense in New Jersey, contact an experienced DWI defense lawyer for help.
+If you or a loved one has been charged with a driving under the influence of drugs in Bergen County or anywhere else in New Jersey, contact an experienced DWI defense lawyer for help.

 The attorneys at The Tormey Law Firm have been representing clients charged with alcohol-related offenses in Bergen County and throughout New Jersey for years.
 With extensive experience combating charges such as first offense DWI, DWI in a School Zone, and underage DWI in towns including Lodi, Saddle Brook Township, and Teaneck, we have developed specifically-formulated defense strategies to defeat a host of driving under the influence offenses.
 Travis J. Tormey, the firm’s founding partner, is one of a few New Jersey attorneys who is a certified Alcotest 7110 operator, the breath testing device used throughout the state to prosecute drunk driving cases.
 As such, Mr. Tormey understands the components of the machine, how it works, and can identify any issues with the functioning of the breath testing device.
 This knowledge and expertise can be used to attack the reliability of the breath test result in your case and may ultimately lead to the dismissal of your charges.